CARTAvis/manual_source/source/about_gui.rst

 Zooming
 ^^^^^^^
-Image is zoomed in by scrolling up and zoomed out by scrolling down.
+The image can be zoomed in by scrolling up and zoomed out by scrolling down.

 .. raw:: html